 Today, KPA continues its efforts by providing newspapers with marketing and educational services, legal and technology hotlines, legislative representation and a forum for the exchange of ideas.

 The association hosts conventions, conferences and seminars for the newspaper industry, and serves as a central source of industry information.

 KPA represents more than 225 newspapers throughout the state, including 28 dailies, 168 non-dailies, 26 college and high school newspapers and seven Spanish language newspapers.

 The newspapers of Kansas unite in Kansas Press Association to preserve and expand a free flow of information to the public; to seek excellence in the practice of the profession of journalism; to serve as a forum for the exchange and presentation of technical and business information; to encourage a flow of career opportunities in all phases of the profession and industry; and to create a community dedicated to the proposition that strong, unfettered newspapers are the cornerstones of a democratic society.

-The Kansas Press Association is governed by its Constitution and Bylaws, which were last revised by the membership on April 12, 2014.
+The Kansas Press Association is governed by its Constitution and Bylaws, which were revised at the annual meeting in February 2018.
 Click here to download the association's Constitution and Bylaws.

-Click here to take a look at the KPA's 2016 Organizational Chart.
+Click here to take a look at the KPA's Organizational Chart effective July 30, 2018.